JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to count the number of directories in PATH
+Script to list environment variables